incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

 With this all the controller specs are fixed before moving further I had ran the request spec to check if fixing the controller had fixed the request spec.
-The reques spec is not fixed, but I got my next direction to mover forward.
+The request spec is not fixed, but I got my next direction to move forward.

 ```ruby
 $ rspec  - The request spec pops the following error.